veramferreira/LocaLink/README.md

 ![image](https://github.com/GuyKensdale/Local-Link/assets/124263674/a71e0083-7699-479f-9251-4742bd6abf2a)

 ## Overview
 LocaLink is an app for Android and iOS designed to bring local communities together without the need to share personal information such as email or phone numbers.
-It aims to be the one-stop shop for online community interaction, organizing and providing access to all the information about a building or neighborhood.
+It aims to be the one-stop shop for online community interaction, organising and providing access to all the information about a building or a neighbourhood.

 ----
 ## App Description